DanielMFernandes/CCNA_Course_Notes/Course_Notes/SNMP.md

 - Don’t let the ‘Simple’ in the name fool you !
 - SNMP can be used to monitor the STATUS of DEVICES, make CONFIGURATION CHANGES, etc.
-- There are TWO MAIN TYPES of DEVICES in SNMP:
+- There are TWO MAIN TYPES of devices in SNMP:
     - MANAGED DEVICES
-        - These are the DEVICES being managed using SNMP
+        - These are the devices being managed using SNMP
             - Ex: ROUTERS, SWITCHES
     - NETWORK MANAGEMENT STATION (NMS)
-        - The DEVICE / DEVICES managing the MANAGED DEVICES
+        - The device(s) managing the MANAGED DEVICES
         - THIS is the SNMP ‘SERVER’

 ---